jlledom/lwip-hurd/README.md

 3. Found and fix memory leaks
 4. Check for IP address passed to bind() to be actually assigned to an interface
 5. Tune TCP
+6. Filter ethernet multicast incoming frames
+7. Change the list of enabled modules to include only those that are actually being used

 ## 4. Extra features to be implemented (not in the proposal)